 Instructions for Authors

-The purpose of the style guide is to make sure that contributors create a written article in a clear and cohesive way that reflects the corporate style and ensures consistency with everything from design to writing.
+The purpose of the style guide is to ensure that contributors create a written article clearly and cohesively that reflects the corporate style and ensures consistency with everything from design to writing.
+Click on the image above to access the Style Guide.

-The purpose of the article template is to help contributors start creating their manuscript in the correct format.
+The purpose of the article template is to help contributors start creating their manuscripts in the correct format.
 The article template provides a framework that brings together common elements and components.
+Click on the image above to access the Article Template.

 Australian Wildlife is the official magazine of the Australian Wildlife Society.
 The magazine has a proud record and history and has proved extremely popular amongst our members.
 The magazine’s readership has spread across Australia (and internationally), carrying a strong message of environmental education, wildlife conservation issues, and preservation of native wildlife - flora and fauna.